Indian rhinoceros: Europe

 In the 3rd century, Philip the Arab exhibited an Indian rhinoceros in Rome.
-In 1515, Manuel I of Portugal obtained an Indian rhinoceros as a gift, which he passed on to Pope Leo X, but which died on the way from Lisbon to Rome.
-Three artistic representations were prepared of this rhinoceros: A woodcut by Hans Burgkmair, a drawing and a woodcut by Albrecht Dürer, all dated 1515.
-The Rhinoceros was sent as a present from the King of Portugal, Manuel I, to Pope Leo X in 1515, and this rhino died in a shipwreck off the coast of Italy in early 1516, and it was immortalised as Dürer's Rhinoceros in the woodcut.
+In 1515, Manuel I of Portugal obtained an Indian rhinoceros as a gift, which he passed on to Pope Leo X, but which died in a shipwreck off the coast of Italy in early 1516, on the way from Lisbon to Rome.
+Three artistic representations were prepared of this rhinoceros: A woodcut by Hans Burgkmair, a drawing and a woodcut called Dürer's Rhinoceros by Albrecht Dürer, all dated 1515.
 In 1577–1588, Abada was a female Indian rhinoceros kept by the Portuguese kings Sebastian I and Henry I from 1577 to 1580 and by Philip II of Spain from about 1580 to 1588.
 She was the first rhinoceros seen in Europe after Dürer's Rhinoceros.
 In about 1684, the first presumably Indian rhinoceros arrived in England.
 George Jeffreys, 1st Baron Jeffreys spread the rumour that his chief rival Francis North, 1st Baron Guilford had been seen riding on it.

 In 1741–1758, Clara the rhinoceros (c.
 1738 – 14 April 1758) was a female Indian rhinoceros who became famous during 17 years of touring Europe in the mid-18th century.
-She arrived in Europe in Rotterdam in 1741, becoming the fifth living rhinoceros to be seen in Europe in modern times since Dürer's Rhinoceros in 1515.
+She arrived in Europe in Rotterdam in 1741, becoming the fifth living rhinoceros to be seen in Europe in modern times since Dürer's rhinoceros in 1515.
 After tours through towns in the Dutch Republic, the Holy Roman Empire, Switzerland, the Polish–Lithuanian Commonwealth, France, the Kingdom of the Two Sicilies, the Papal States, Bohemia and Denmark, she died in Lambeth, England.
 In 1739, she was drawn and engraved by two English artists.
-It was then brought to Amsterdam, where Jan Wandelaar made two engravings that were published in 1747.
+She was then brought to Amsterdam, where Jan Wandelaar made two engravings that were published in 1747.
 In the subsequent years, the rhinoceros was exhibited in several European cities.
-In 1748, Johann Elias Ridinger made an etching of it in Augsburg, and Petrus Camper modelled it in clay in Leiden.
+In 1748, Johann Elias Ridinger made an etching of her in Augsburg, and Petrus Camper modelled her in clay in Leiden.
 In 1749, Georges-Louis Leclerc, Comte de Buffon drew it in Paris.
-In 1751, Pietro Longhi painted it in Venice.
+In 1751, Pietro Longhi painted her in Venice.